 5. Praise Goes a Long Way

-6. Ask For Employee Input
+6. Encourage Employee Input

-7. Free Meals For Working Employees
+7. Free Meals for Working Employees

-8. Keep the Workplace Fun
+8. Make the Workplace a Fun Place

 9. Promote Internally